stupidscammer/pypher/README.md

   4. Saving real and Fourier space versions of the produced kernel.

 For simplicity, this code **does not** take care of:
-  - the _interpolation_ of NaN values
+  - the _interpolation_ of NaN values,
-  - the _centering_ of the PSF images
+  - the _centering_ of the PSF images,
-  - the _minimization_ of the kernel size
+  - the _minimization_ of the kernel size.

 #### Installation

 There are two ways to get this code running:

-  1. If you have `git` installed, the best way is to create a new directory and run the following command to retrieve the current version of the file
+  1. If you have `git` installed, the best way is to create a new directory and run the following command to retrieve the current version of the file,
     ```bash
     git clone git@git.ias.u-psud.fr:aboucaud/make_psf_kernel.git
     ```